Mirch/TanksSimulator/README.md

 - Segregating the HTTP request sending functionality in the Shared project and using it in all the other projects;
 - Using separate databases for the Results and Data APIs - currently they are using different collections inside the same Mongo database;
 - Adding unit testing for all projects;
+- There is no concurrency implemented for the DB right now, which is not an issue with the current setup, but could be if other features were added (e.g. updating logs in real time);